Welcome to the LBI London

 The Leo Baeck Institute London is devoted to the study of German-Jewish history and culture.
 The LBI is an independent charity and aims to preserve and research this history by organizing innovative research projects, Fellowship programmes, and public events.
 Through the lens of German-Jewish history, the Institute seeks to address some of the most topical and timely questions of our times.

-We are happy to announce that the recording of the fourth lecture in the series, Prof Richard I. Cohen’s Moses Mendelssohn – The German-Jewish Icon of Modernity (1780s-2019), is now online.
+We are happy to announce that the recording of the third lecture in the series, Adi Heyman‘s The Big Cover-Up: Modest Fashion, is now online.